-Name and Jurisdiction of Residence Current Occupation/Biography Served as a Director Since Number of Voting Securities of the Corporation Beneficially Owned or Controlled or Directed, Directly or Indirectly(1) Michael Cathro British Columbia, Canada Occupation: Retired Geoscientist.
+Name and Jurisdiction of Residence Current Occupation/Biography Served as a Director Since Number of Voting Securities of the Corporation Beneficially Owned or Controlled or Directed, Directly or Indirectly (1)(7) Michael Cathro British Columbia, Canada Occupation: Retired Geoscientist.
 Biography: Principal of Cathro Resource Corp., a private company which provides management services.
 Mr. Cathro previously served as VP Operations for Skeena Resources Ltd., and as the chair and director of Geoscience BC.
 Mr. Cathro holds a B.Sc.
-(Honours) from Queen's University and a M.Sc. from the Colorado School of Mines.
-From March 23 to September 30, 2021, Mr. Cathro served as Interim President and CEO of the Corporation.
-2,587,166 (3) David Blann British Columbia, Canada Occupation: Professional Geological Engineer Biography: President of Standard Metals Exploration Ltd., a private company which provides geological and consulting services; from November 17, 2004 to March 23, 2021, President and from April 18, 2006 to March 23, 2021 Chief Executive Officer of the Corporation.
-5,701,801 (4) Rodger Gray Ontario, Canada Occupation: Vice President of Pollitt & Co.
-Inc. Biography: Previously Mr. Gray was Vice President Wellington-Altus and prior thereto, Founder, President and Chief Executive Officer of Toll Cross Securities Inc. 1,648,702 (5) Walter Segsworth British Columbia, Canada Occupation: Retired Mining Professional.
-Biography: Mr. Segsworth currently serves on the Board of Directors of Pan American Silver Corp. and Sabina Gold & Silver Corp.; Chairman of the Corporation from March 24, 2017 to July 7, 2020; Executive Chairman of the Corporation from July 7, 2020 to March 23, 2021; Non-Executive Chairman of the Corporation since March 23, 2021.
-1,992,222 (6) Sarah Weber British Columbia, Canada Occupation: President and Chief Executive Officer of C3 Alliance Corp., a private consulting company Biography: Ms. Weber is a Professional Geoscientist with over 20 years of diversified experience in the natural resource sector including extensive experience working with Indigenous Communities and government within BC.
+(Honor's) from Queen's University and a M.Sc. from the Colorado School of Mines.
+Interim President and CEO of the Corporation from March 23, 2021 to September 30, 2021 and May 23, 2023 to present interim President and CEO of the Corporation.
+2,587,166 (2) David Blann British Columbia, Canada Occupation: Professional Geological Engineer Biography: President of Standard Metals Exploration Ltd., a private company which provides geological and consulting services; from November 17, 2004 to March 23, 2021, President and from April 18, 2006 to March 23, 2021 Chief Executive Officer of the Corporation.
+5,701,801 (3) Rodger Gray Ontario, Canada Occupation: Vice President of Pollitt & Co.
+Inc. Biography: Previously Mr. Gray was Vice President Wellington-Altus and prior thereto, Founder, President and Chief Executive Officer of Toll Cross Securities Inc. 2,122,702 (4) Walter Segsworth British Columbia, Canada Occupation: Retired Mining Professional.
+Biography: Mr. Segsworth currently serves on the Board of Directors of Pan American Silver Corp.; Chairman of the Corporation from March 24, 2017 to July 7, 2020; Executive Chairman of the Corporation from July 7, 2020 to March 23, 2021; Non-Executive Chairman of the Corporation since March 23, 2021.
+January 9, 2017 1,992,222 (5) Sarah Weber British Columbia, Canada Occupation: President and Chief Executive Officer of C3 Alliance Corp., a private consulting company Biography: Ms. Weber is a Professional Geoscientist with over 20 years of diversified experience in the natural resource sector including extensive experience working with Indigenous Communities and government within BC.
 Ms. Weber holds a B.Sc. in Geology from the University of British Columbia and an Executive MBA from the Beedie School of Business, Simon Fraser University.
-2021 65,000 (7)
+2021 65,000 (6)